anthill-platform/anthill/docs/installation.rst

     4. **RabbitMQ** for internal communication across services
     5. **Supervisor** to roll actual services
     6. **Python 2.7** with bunch of packages
-    7. Bunch of debian packages themselves
+    7. Bunch of Debian packages themselves

 Puppet can handle all of these dependencies for you.
 If you don’t know what Puppet is, please follow